Efficient Joint Resource Allocation for Wireless Powered ISAC with Target Localization: Introduction

-To fill this gap, we study a wireless powered ISAC system in which the WPT signal is exploited not only for energy delivery but also for sensing, and formulate a joint optimization problem to maximize the minimum user throughput by optimizing the WPT duration, ISAC time allocation, and transmit power under energy causality and CRB-based sensing accuracy constraints.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a wireless powered ISAC framework specialized for target localization, where the WPT phase is exploited for both energy transfer and sensing, and the localization accuracy is explicitly guaranteed via CRB constraints. \item To make the resulting nonconvex problem more tractable, we first introduce variable transformations and exploit the monotonicity of logarithmic functions to simplify the original coupling structure.
-Building on this reformulation, we address the remaining nonconvexity through convex approximation, resulting in an effective iterative algorithm that yields a high-quality suboptimal solution. \item Simulation results verify that the proposed joint optimization scheme significantly outperforms benchmark schemes, highlighting the importance of coordinated time and power allocation in WPT-enabled ISAC systems. \end{itemize} The rest of this paper is organized as follows.
-In Section II, we introduce the system model and formulate the optimization problem.
+To fill this gap, we study a wireless powered multi-user ISAC system, where the base station (BS) first performs WPT to energize the users, and then users transmit data to the BS with the obtained energy, while both phases jointly contribute to the multi-target localization task guaranteed via CRB constraints.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Localization-specific wireless powered ISAC framework:} We propose a two-phase WPT-ISAC protocol for multi-target localization in energy-limited systems, where the localization geometry and opportunities are fully considered and exploited.
+Under this design, we formulate a max-min throughput problem by jointly optimizing the WPT duration, per-user transmission time and power, subject to energy causality and per-target CRB-based localization accuracy constraints.
+The formulation explicitly captures the tradeoffs among harvested energy, communication performance, and localization accuracy. \item \textbf{ Efficient joint resource allocation:} To tackle the resulting nonconvex time-power coupled problem with intricate CRB constraints, we develop an equivalent reformulation via variable substitutions and logarithmic transformations, which removes the multiplicative coupling.
+After the reformulation, we construct convex surrogates for the remaining nonconvexity in CRB constraints and propose an efficient successive convex approximation (SCA)-based iterative algorithm to obtain a high-quality suboptimal solution. \item \textbf{Numerical investigation :} Numerical results demonstrate fast convergence of the iterative algorithm and significant throughput gains of the proposed scheme over benchmark schemes, and provide insights into how resources can be jointly allocated to balance heterogeneous performance requirements in wireless powered ISAC systems. \end{itemize} The rest of this paper is organized as follows.
+In Section II, we introduce the system model and the CRB model, and formulate the optimization problem.
 Section III develops the proposed iterative algorithm.
 Numerical results are presented in Section IV, and conclusions are drawn in Section V.